 I think the main problem that this gap between the rich and the poor creates is antipathy among the poor about the rich.
 They always think that the rich are corrupted which might not be true all the time.
 Hard-working people can be successful defying all the odds of life.
 The poor might not think about them.
 They might generalize everything.

 Being wealthy is clearly a target of everyone in this society.
 But it is not so easy to earn a large amount of money easily in this competitive world because there is always a job crisis in the market.
 For this reason, the gap between the poor and the rich is amplifying day by day.

 It also puts the society in a vacillating situation.
-Even people who try heart and soul to make the society a sustainable balance become afraid of doing so because they are very few in numbers.
+Even people who try their heart and soul to make society a sustainable balance become afraid of doing so because they are very few in numbers.

 Do you think richer countries have a responsibility to help poorer countries?

-But, more importantly, the rich countries should educate the citizens of poor countries and make them skilled so that they can shape their own future.
+But, more importantly, rich countries should educate the citizens of poor countries and make them skilled so that they can shape their own future.
 Otherwise, rich countries will only gain profits from those nations, which in return, increase the gap further.

 If you like the post, don’t forget to make some comments below.